Keeping good employment records has many benefits, including making sure you pay staff correctly and abide by your tax and legal obligations.

-- emergency contact details – in case of emergency whilst at work
+- emergency contact details in case of emergency while at work

-A Tax file number declaration form needs to be completed so you can work out how much tax to withhold from employee payments.
+Employees must fill out a tax file number declaration form so you can work out how much tax to withhold from their pay.

 Fair Work Information Statement

-As of 1 January 2010 employers covered by the national workplace relations system must provide all new employees with the new Fair Work Information Statement.
+Under the national workplace relations system, you must provide all new employees with a copy of the current Fair Work Information Statement (FWIS).

 The statement has basic information for workers on: